hainayanda/HTTPTaskPublisher/README.md

     .sink { ... }
 ```

-In any case you need more complex validation, just implement `HTTPDataTaskValidator`:
+In case you need more complex validation, just implement `HTTPDataTaskValidator`:

 ```swift
 struct MyValidator: HTTPDataTaskValidator {